Freezing And Melting Points Science Experiment: How Does Salt Affect Ice And Liquid Water?

 This is a go-to experiment for so many things.

 - It is reliable.
-Sometimes you just need an experiment that you know is going to give the kids success.
+Sometimes, you just need to do an experiment that you know will give the kids success.

 - Inexpensive with fun results.
 Chances are you already have the supplies.